JoveIC/object-detection-papers/README.md

-# object-detection-papers
-Collection of object recognition and detection related papers
+# Collection of object recognition and detection related papers